publiccodenet/about/organization/policy-plan.md

 In line with its mission, the Foundation for Public Code spends its income on codebase stewardship and to support the public code ecosystem.

 Our current budgetary goals are to raise €3 million for phase 1 and 2, so that we can meet our expected level of expenditure.
-Please note that the Foundation for Public Code will not actively pursue donations and gifts and will spend no or very limited time on fundraising (not more than 5% of its budget).

 ### 4.2 Asset management